 Most shoulder separation injuries are caused by falling onto the shoulder.
 This results in a tear in the tissue that connects the collarbone and top of the shoulder blade.
-These tears can also come from car accidents and sports injuries.
+These tears can also be caused by car accidents and sports injuries.

 This injury can make the shoulder look abnormal from the end of a bone sticking up or the shoulder hanging lower than normal.

 Pain is usually at the very top of the shoulder.